MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 It is a common requirement to configure the *displayName* attribute in AD so that it also provides information about the user's department and country.
 For e.g. if John Smith works in the Marketing Department in US, you might want his *displayName* to show up as *Smith, John (Marketing-US)*.

-Here is how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city or country.
+Here is how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city, or country.

-* Each Workday attribute is retrieved using an underlying XPATH API expression which is configurable in  **Attribute Mapping -> Advanced Section -> Edit attribute list for Workday**.
+* Each Workday attribute is retrieved using an underlying XPATH API expression, which is configurable in  **Attribute Mapping -> Advanced Section -> Edit attribute list for Workday**.
 Here is the default XPATH API expression for Workday *PreferredFirstName*, *PreferredLastName*, *Company* and *SupervisoryOrganization* attributes.

      | Workday Attribute | API XPATH Expression |
      | ----------------- | -------------------- |